About me

 Timeline

-At 15, I attended the Conservative leadership hustings on my own and asked Rishi Sunak a question in front of a live audience.
-It was an early moment that showed me politics was something I wanted to pursue seriously.
+At 15, I attended a political event on my own and asked a question in front of a live audience.
+An early step towards more serious public speaking.

-In September 2023, my political journey properly began.
-I started campaigning on the ground, had work experience in Parliament shadowing Jacob Rees-Mogg's team and attending Prime Minister's Questions, and volunteered at Empire Fighting Chance, where I supported boxing sessions and group activities for young people.
+Work experience in Parliament, shadowing an MP’s team and attending Prime Minister’s Questions.
+Started volunteering at Empire Fighting Chance, supporting boxing sessions and group activities for young people.

-In 2025, I campaigned in local council elections including Saltford and Mendip.
-That same year, I was honoured to receive the William Cross Prize for Politics at Kingswood School in recognition of the political work I had put in over the previous few years.
+Awarded the William Cross Prize for Politics at Kingswood School in recognition of work I had put in over the previous few years.
+Completed A-levels and began at the University of Surrey in September.

 School & early experience

-Before university, I studied Politics, History and English Literature at A-level and served as a Senior Prefect.
-I ran for Bath Student Parliament, represented Australia in the UNESCO Committee at Model United Nations, and took every chance I could to sharpen my public speaking.
-I also attended local council meetings to understand how decisions are made in practice.
-In September 2023, alongside the start of my active political journey, I volunteered at Empire Fighting Chance, supporting boxing sessions and group activities for young people.
+At Kingswood School, I was a Senior Prefect and took A-levels in Politics, History and English Literature.
+I ran for Bath Student Parliament, represented Australia in the UNESCO Committee at Model United Nations, and took every chance I could to practise public speaking.
+I also attended local council meetings to see how decisions are actually made.
+From September 2023, I volunteered at Empire Fighting Chance, supporting boxing sessions and group activities for young people in Bristol.